Pinus pinaster: Distribution and habitat

 Its range is in the western Mediterranean Basin and the southern Atlantic coast of Europe, extending from central Portugal and Northern Spain (especially in Galicia) to southern and Western France, east to western Italy, Croatia and south to northern Tunisia, Algeria and northern Morocco.
-It favours a Mediterranean climate, which is one that has cool, rainy winters and hot, dry summers.
+It favours a Mediterranean climate, with cool, rainy winters and hot, dry summers.
+North of its native range, it is also naturalised (and locally invasive) in southern England.

 It generally occurs at low to moderate altitudes, mostly from sea level to 600 m, but up to 2,000 m in the south of its range in Morocco.
 The high degree of fragmentation in the current natural distribution is caused by two factors: the discontinuity and altitude of the mountain ranges causing isolation of even close populations, and human activity.

 Ecology

-Pinus pinaster is a popular topic in ecology because of its problematic growth and spread in South Africa for the past 150 years after being imported into the region at the end of the 17th century (1685–1693).
-It was found spreading in the Cape Peninsula by 1772.
-Towards the end of the 18th century (1780), P. pinaster was widely planted, and at the beginning of the 19th century (1825–1830), P. pinaster was planted commercially as a timber resource and for the forestry industry.
-The pine tree species invades large areas and more specifically fynbos vegetation.
-Fynbos vegetation is a fire-prone shrubland vegetation that is found in the southern and southwest cape of South Africa.
-It is found in greater abundance close to watercourses.
 Dispersal, habitat loss, and fecundity are all factors that affect spread rate.
-The species favors acidic soils with medium to high-density vegetation, but it can also grow in basic soils and even in sandy and poor soils, where only few commercial species can grow.
+The species favours acidic soils with medium to high-density vegetation, but it can also grow in basic soils and even in sandy and poor soils, where only few commercial species can grow.

 Pinus pinaster is a diagnostic species of the vegetation class Pinetea halepensis.